om-894/f1_analysis/README.md

 - Fastest lap times for longest serving races like silverstone etc. (find this out by counting number of times a GP appears based on year in the dataframe)
 - Most collisions in a race, potentially driver to havr the most DNFs
 - biggest fastest lap points scorer?
+- Could any drivers who never scored points in their careers have scored points if the modern scoring system had been in place?

 Challenges
-- normalise points depending on era. make it the modern equivalent
-- sorting out grid positiona gained and lost in a race whilst including DNFs and Retirements.
+- normalise points depending on era. make it the modern equivalent and sorting out grid positiona gained and lost in a race whilst including DNFs and Retirements.
+-